top of page

 • What are some potential long-term benefits and limitations of digital platforms personalizing content for you?

-Click on the Flipgrid Inquiry icon to contribute your ideas in a brief oral presentation.
-You can also view and respond to comments of other people who have offered thoughtful reflections on media literacy.
+Click on Join the Conversation to contribute your ideas in a brief oral presentation.

 DANA BOYD